olddonkey/DayTimeCalculator/README.md

 # DayTimeCalculator
 </p>
+> There are some known with algorithm, I will fix it today

 A small library to calculate sun rise and sun set time.
 Provide latitude and longitude, return an UTC Date that's day's sun rise or sun set time